pnp/List-Formatting/column-samples/multi-lookup-projected-field/README.md

 ### Formatting Multi-Lookup Projected Fields

 Unfortunately, multi-lookup projected fields don't come back as nice.
 Instead of being an array of objects, the values are all joined into a single line of text with multiple values separated by a space and a semi-colon (as seen in the Standard Display above).
-This means the `forEach` property can't be used.
-Even sadder, there isn't yet a split operation that would allow us to work with the values as expected.

-In this case, we have to get creative with a series of conditional elements that are extracting values using a complex combination of `if`, `substring`, and `indexOf` operators.
-We make them "conditional" by applying a similar expression to the `display` property of each element to "turn them off" when there isn't a value for a given position.

-This is the approach used by the `multi-lookup-projected-field.json` format.
-It works, but it has some drawbacks:

-- It's super complex to read/write
-- It can only handle a fixed number of values with each subsequent value having increasingly complex formulas

-> The `multi-lookup-projected-field.json` can handle 0-5 values.
-Anything more than that will require additional elements with even more complex expressions.
+We can now use the `split` operation to separate the string into an array which can then be used with the `forEach` property, with the `$itemIterator` value for the `txtContent`.

+It's ideal to match the formatting properties of the projected fields with the primary lookup column to ensure the values line up correctly.

 ## View requirements
 - The `multi-lookup.json` format can be applied to any multi-value lookup column